Skip to main content

 Ask if yourself if you will actually use the benefits

-An included international concierge service sounds amazing - but if you normally holiday in Cornwall isn't worth paying for.
+Included worldwide travel insurance sounds great - but if you normally holiday in Cornwall isn't worth paying for.

-Put simply, no matter how much cheaper something is than you can find it elsewhere, if you buy it then never use it it's still a rip off.
+Put simply, no matter how much cheaper something is than you can find it elsewhere, if you buy it then never use it it's still a waste of money.

 Typical costs of included benefits if bought separately

-What it would cost you each month to buy some of the more common benefits included in a packaged current account if you were to get them seperately.
+What it would cost you each month to buy some of the more common benefits included in a packaged current account if you were to get them separately.

 How to choose the best packaged account for you